 Thankfully, we were well prepared beforehand.
 We bought kid-friendly sunscreen, insect repellent and ointments at home.
 We were glad we did as we found them to be very expensive there.

 Costa Rica is a tropical lush country, so it will be hot and humid.
 Pack quick-drying, breathable clothes, a lightweight waterproof jacket, and hats, especially for open-top boat activities, the sun is strong and intense!
-A good pair of walking shoes for trekking through the jungles and forests is important as it can be slippery and slide-y.
+A good pair of walking shoes for trekking through the jungles is important as it can be slippery and slide-y.

 What would you say was the highlight of the trip/was there a stand out moment?